 What is Tyro?
 Having Googled the word “Tyro” it means beginner or novice.
-This is true but it’s also open to anyone just wanting to take their Land Rover off road without getting tangled in any bushes, getting stuck in ditches or bumping into trees?
+This is true but it’s also open to anyone just wanting to take their Land Rover off road without getting tangled in any bushes, getting stuck in ditches or bumping into trees.
 Its all about control of slight inclines and turning those tight Land Rover circles without hitting the bamboo canes that mark out a course.
 There is a set of 10 gates marking out a set course and the skill is to get around without touching any of these bamboo flagged gates.
 The gates start at number 10 and count down to number 1.
 As you go through each gate without touching it you count down until you touch a gate and that is your score, (i.e. if you hit gate number 6, you score 6 points) the winner being the lowest score on the day.
-Keep hold of your score card and after every section the marshal who also sets you off at the beginning of the section will write down your score.

 What’s the procedure on the day?